epfl-ada/ada-2020-project-milestone-p3-p3_navaja/README.md

 Propose answering additional research questions with the dataset used in the paper:
 * Could take countries that had civil wars --> try to predict if it will happen the next year given data on previous years (RNNs)?

+Do better on oob data 9/20 for random forest
+Pb use model with interpretable parametres otherwise useless

+Part 2:

+Dependance of the predictive parameters on the area (continent/aire culturelles) Voir plus refined separé les données par continent Interpreter les differences de parametres

+Part 1:

+Train best ever predictor:
+* Neural networks
+* XGBoost, LightGBM (Extreme gradient boosting methods)
+* Clustering (t-SNE)?

+* Could take countries that had civil wars --> try to predict if it will happen the next year given data on previous years (RNNs)?
+      * Use the probability of CW in the previous year as a feature.

+Part 3:

+Exploration of time dependency ?